SMS Audio: Products

 In October 2012 the "STREET by 50" line of in-ear, over-ear and on-ear headphones were introduced.
 The wireless SYNC by 50 communicates using proprietary Kleer Wireless Technology, which claims to provide 16-bit CD quality sound with lossless audio, rather than the standard Bluetooth, and can connect to up to four devices within 50 feet.

 In late 2013, a STREET by 50 ANC (Active Noise Cancellation) version was introduced, which was followed by a wireless, portable speaker called SYNC by 50 Portable that November.
 In January 2014, an Audio Sport lineup of headphones were released in collaboration with professional basketball player Carmelo Anthony and a Star Wars themed set of headphones were introduced in partnership with Lucasfilm.

 In August 2014, SMS Audio announced the BioSport In-Ear wired earbuds that have "embedded biometric sensors that collect fitness data, including heart rate, without the need for regular charges."
 SMS Audio is collaborating with Intel for the project.

 According to the company website, it also sells SMS Audio-branded apparel and accessories.

 Sponsorships

 In December 2011, Curtis Jackson announced that a portion of each headphone sold domestically on the SMS Audio website would be donated to the Feeding America initiative.

-In February 2014, SMS Audio became one of the sponsors of the NASCAR racing team, Swan Racing, which features the SMS Audio logo on its racing cars and on the jackets of some of its racers.
+In 2013, SMS Audio had a sponsorship deal with Israeli basketball club Maccabi Tel Aviv.
+In February 2014, the company became one of the sponsors of the NASCAR racing team, Swan Racing, which features the SMS Audio logo on its racing cars and on the jackets of some of its racers.